QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Results

-Despite the similar accuracy in terms of RMSE and MAE across many targets, AceForce 1.0 consistently outperforms GAFF2 in ranking capabilities.
+Despite the similar accuracy in terms of RMSE and MAE across many targets, AceFF 1.0 consistently outperforms GAFF2 in ranking capabilities.
 Kendall tau correlations are higher for all targets except MCL1 and THROMBIN.
-The lower correlation for THROMBIN can be attributed to the small size of the dataset (N = 11), where even a single outlier can disproportionately affect the correlation metric, as observed in previous studies.\cite{gapsys2020large} For MCL1, the reduced Kendall tau (0.28 for AceForce vs. 0.44 for GAFF2) is primarily due to the overprediction of binding affinities for five ligands in the series, which significantly impacts ranking performance.
+The lower correlation for THROMBIN can be attributed to the small size of the dataset (N = 11), where even a single outlier can disproportionately affect the correlation metric, as observed in previous studies.\cite{gapsys2020large} For MCL1, the reduced Kendall tau (0.28 for AceFF vs. 0.44 for GAFF2) is primarily due to the overprediction of binding affinities for five ligands in the series, which significantly impacts ranking performance.

+We analyzed trajectories from both AceFF 1.0 and GAFF2 runs and found that the ligands explore similar conformational spaces in both cases.
+This indicates that the improved RBFE predictions with AceFF 1.0 mainly come from a better treatment of the ligand’s internal energetics,particularly internal strain, rather than from differences in overall conformational sampling.

-AceForce 1.0 demonstrates competitive performance compared to the reported results with OPLS4,\cite{lu2021opls4} though the latter generally achieves lower RMSE and MAE values across most targets.
-When considering all computed data points, OPLS4 outperforms AceForce 1.0 with a lower RMSE (0.78 vs. 0.99 kcal/mol) and MAE (0.61 vs. 0.79 kcal/mol).
-Kendall tau correlations are also slightly higher for OPLS4 (0.66 vs. 0.59 for AceForce), indicating better overall ranking accuracy.
+AceFF 1.0 demonstrates competitive performance compared to the reported results with OPLS4,\cite{lu2021opls4} though the latter generally achieves lower RMSE and MAE values across most targets.
+When considering all computed data points, OPLS4 outperforms AceFF 1.0 with a lower RMSE (0.78 vs. 0.99 kcal/mol) and MAE (0.61 vs. 0.79 kcal/mol).
+Kendall tau correlations are also slightly higher for OPLS4 (0.66 vs. 0.59 for AceFF), indicating better overall ranking accuracy.

-Overall, OPLS4 show still superior RMSE for most targets, while comparable ranking performance to AceForce 1.0 where some targets are better ranked by OPLS4, some by AceForce 1.0.
+Overall, OPLS4 show still superior RMSE for most targets, while comparable ranking performance to AceFF 1.0 where some targets are better ranked by OPLS4, some by AceFF 1.0.
 It is worth noting that the methodologies for RBFE calculations differ between QuantumBind and FEP+, including distinct protocols and molecular dynamics engines.
 These differences can introduce additional variability in the results.
 The observed differences are also usually small and often within the margin of error, emphasizing the promise of NNPs as a viable alternative for RBFE calculations.